CSharperMantle/CSharperMantle.github.io/_posts/2022-01-22-python-notes-informal-parallel-cond.md

      Name  Price  InStock
 0  pencil    1.5    False
 1   ruler    4.3     True
-... but the he can only buy things in stock so he can actually get:
+... but he can only buy things in stock so he can actually get:
-    Name  Price  InStock                                1  ruler    4.3     True mantlebao@mantletmx:~#
+    Name  Price  InStock
+1  ruler    4.3     True
+mantlebao@mantletmx:~#
 ```